Truly Canadian! Learn how the

 Appendix III.
 Variations in teaching the No. 4 rifle

-IV.
+Appendix IV.
 Sniper rifle and zeroing and Aldis telescope

 Appendix V. The No. 4 Sniper rifle